 How To Stop Blossom End Rot

-tomatoes with blossom end rot on the vine
+hand holding tomato with blossom end rot on the vine

 Your tomato plants are tall and green; you’ve taken the time to carefully stake or cage them to support their growth.
 Right now they are loaded with tons of green tomatoes, and some of them are just starting to blush red.
 And then three days later, it all goes horribly wrong.

-There is nothing more disheartening than to see that all of your ripening tomato beauties (or peppers or squash) are now rotting from the bottom—right on the vine!
+There is nothing more disheartening than to see that all of your ripening tomato beauties (or peppers, or squash…) are now rotting from the bottom—right on the vine!

 What is Blossom End Rot?